swlaschin/fsharpforfunandprofit.com/content/posts/designing-weaving-software/index.md

 ![](colorandweave.jpg)

-And here are three different designs using exactly the same color pattern (alternating dark & light colors), but slightly diferent weave structures.
+And here are three different designs using exactly the same color pattern (alternating dark & light colors), but slightly different weave structures.

 ![](weavestructure.jpg)